-Mr. Bauer is the Chairman and Chief Executive Officer of Gentex Corporation, and he has held that position
+Mr. Bauer is the Chairman and Chief Executive Officer of Gentex Corporation, and he has held that position for more than five years.

-Since 1990, Mr. Weber has been engaged in the consulting business as L. L. Weber & Associates, West
+Since 1990, Mr. Weber has been engaged in the consulting business as L. L. Weber & Associates, West Bloomfield, MI.
+Previously, he was the President of Robert Bosch Corporation, Farmington Hills, MI (manufacturer of sophisticated automotive components).

 Arlyn Lanting and Kenneth La Grand are brothers-in-law.
-There are no other family relationships between the nominees, directors, and executive
+There are no other family relationships between the nominees, directors, and executive officers of the Company.